gruppe-adler/grad_civs/README.md

 Attribute                | Default Value | Explanation
 -------------------------|---------------|------------------------------------------------------------------------------------------------------------------------------------------------
-autoInit                 | 0             | Toggles on automatic initialization of module on missions start (0/1).
+animalTransportChance    | 0.4           | Probability that a suitable vehicle will carry some animals as cargo. autoInit                 | 0             | Toggles on automatic initialization of module on missions start (0/1).
 Keep this off if you want to use functions to set civs properties first. automaticVehicleGroupSize| 1             | Allow vehicles to be filled according to capacity, ignoring *initialGroupSize* (0,1). backpackProbability      | 50            | Probability that a civilian will wear a backpack, in percent